sciZer0/7/v/README.md

 Moreover, conceptually, ceteris paribus, a greater value is not a fixed-supply token but a decreasing-supply token.

-The new concept of a native, decreasing-supply, permissionless, decentralized token with a huge user base is fundamentally much better than the known concept of "digital gold" or "ultra sound money".
+The new concept of a native, decreasing-supply, permissionless token with a huge user base is fundamentally much better than the known concept of "digital gold" or "ultra sound money".